Class SafeSql

 }

-SafeSql queryUsers(UserCriteria criteria, @CompileTimeConstant String... columns) {
+SafeSql usersQuery(UserCriteria criteria, @CompileTimeConstant String... columns) {

-"select `{columns}` from Users where {criteria}",
+"SELECT `{columns}` FROM Users WHERE {criteria}",

 asList(columns),